-Geometric wooden earrings made from Irish Bog Oak
+Geometric Irish Bog Oak Wooden Earrings

 Material: .925 sterling silver and Irish Bog Oak.